Kimplul/kmi/README.md

 + `clean/clean_docs/clean_run/clean_all`: Clean compile artefacts, clean documentation artefacts, clean run artefacts and clean all artefacts, respectively.
 Note that `clean_run` and `clean_all` may need root privileges.

+# Top-level view

+This should eventually be moved into documentation with more details, but in short, `kmi` is a hybrid kernel with thread migration as the main method of inter-process communication.
+The kernel itself handles interrupts, memory management and thread migration, but everything else is inteded to be up to the operating system built on top of the kernel.

+I chose thread migration as the main IPC method because it seemed interesting, somewhat out of the ordinary and has some parallel features that I think might come in handy as computers slowly but surely become more parallel.

+I chose to implement memory management in the kernel mainly for ease of development.
+While I am generally in favor of microkernels and separating responsibilities, I find that memory is central enough to computers that trying to write a kernel without memory management would be too difficult for me.

+# Future plans

+Interrupt and exception handling is still largely TODO.

+To keep things interesting I'm working on a heavily simplified Unix-like operating system, as of yet unreleased, that runs on the `kmi` kernel, with my main goals to provide a shell environment and disk access.
+I'm hoping that having a somewhat usable 'full' system will help me run into bugs more effectively and keep me more motivated to work on the project.